What is personal information?

 Most of us think of personal information as our name, address and phone number, perhaps an email address too.
 It's not surprising as this is how people often identify themselves and others as individuals.
 The laws on data privacy include these but a lot more besides.
-They say that personal information is any information about specified individuals, or information that could be used to identify people as individuals, either directly or when added to other pieces of information.
+They say that personal information is any information about specified individuals, or information that could be used to identify people as individuals, either directly or

 So, it covers a lot of the information people choose to give to organisations, as when submitting an email address to receive updates about offers or discounts, for example.
 But personal information also includes technical data that gets collected when people go online with a laptop or mobile, or when they browse websites or make purchases.